Ireland a bastion of liberal humanism? You think?

 5. Cannabis is the largest source of revenue for drug gangs that also sell cocaine, heroin and ecstasy.
 By legalising the trade in cannabis, the market for upselling heroin dries up.
 International criminal networks supply much of the product sold in Ireland, and they typically throw in a few guns with deliveries.
 This makes drug turf wars kind of inevitable.
 We need to break the cycle.
 Even worse: Hash (cannabis resin) and heroin are produced in places like Afghanistan, so illegal drug sales in Ireland (and elsewhere) directly fund the Taliban, Islamic State and Al-Qaeda, on top of the local gangsters.

 So, what’s next?
 Let’s be brave.
 Let’s embrace change, equality and freedom of choice, while building a safer society and a sustainable economy.
-This is why Ireland should legalise and regulate cannabis now.
+This is why Ireland should legalise, regulate and control cannabis now.

 26 June 2019 – Ireland’s health minister, Simon Harris, announces a medical cannabis programme for Ireland.
 This is the first step towards the decriminalisation of cannabis in Ireland, so kudos to Simon!
 Read our post on medical cannabis in Ireland here.

 Irish drug trade value, The Irish Times (2006): https://www.irishtimes.com/news/irish-market-for-illegal-drugs-now-worth-1bn-1.1015242